kyleratliff1/docs/Databases/MariaDB/mariadb_servers.md

     ```shell
     sudo systemctl is-active mariadb.service
     ```
-20. Verify that `datadir` system variable holds the new path to the data directory using the command:
+18. Verify that **datadir** system variable holds the new path to the data directory using the command:
     ```shell
     mariadb -u root -p -e "SELECT @@datadir"
     ```
     Output should look like the image below:
     ![](img/datadir_sys_var.png)
-21. Stop the MariaDB service using the following command:
+19. Stop the MariaDB service using the following command:
     ```shell
     sudo systemctl stop mariadb.service
     ```
-22. Join the MariaDB server to the Active Directory:
+20. Join the MariaDB server to the Active Directory:
     1. Edit the Samba configuration file using the following command:
        ```shell
        sudo nano /etc/samba/smb.conf
        ```
-       Update the value of the variable `netbios name` to the server node name being created in the `[global]` section.
+       Update the value of the variable **netbios name** to the server node name being created in the **[global]** section.
 This should be the only variable that needs to be updated across each server node configuration file.
 See the image below for clarification:
        ![](img/samba_server_config_file.png)
-    2. Enable and restart the `Samba` service to start up automatically at boot using the following commands:
+    2. Enable and restart the **Samba** service to start up automatically at boot using the following commands:
        ```shell
-       sudo systemctl enable smbd
+       sudo systemctl enable --now smbd
        ```
        ```shell
        sudo systemctl restart smbd